Canada’s auto industry at risk if GM closes Oshawa plant, union president says

 A General Motors Canada executive said the company isn’t planning to divest itself of its other Canadian enterprises as Dias claimed.
 David Paterson said the company is hiring 500 people for its technical centre in Markham, north of Toronto, to help write software for self-driving cars.

-The tough talk minutes after Dias left a meeting with Trudeau, two of his cabinet ministers and officials from the Prime Minister’s Office underscored the union’s fury at the company’s decision to close plants in Oshawa and the United States and slash salaried and executive staff as part of a global restructuring meant to save the company US$6 billion annually.
+Dias’s tough talk underscored the union’s fury at the company’s decision to close plants and slash salaried and executive staff as part of a global restructuring meant to save the company US$6 billion annually.

-Chantal Gagnon, a spokeswoman for Trudeau, said the two men discussed their respective talks with GM, and Trudeau’s call with Trump earlier Tuesday about the auto industry “and how best we can stand up for people affected on both sides of the border.”
+Chantal Gagnon, a spokeswoman for Trudeau, said he and Dias discussed their respective talks with GM.
+Trudeau also told Dias about his own call with Trump earlier Tuesday about the auto industry “and how best we can stand up for people affected on both sides of the border.”

 Trudeau faced questions going into a cabinet meeting Tuesday morning about whether there was anything the federal government could do to keep the Oshawa plant open.